Minipiano

-The minipiano is a very small upright piano patented by the Brasted brothers in 1934 under the name of their company Eavestaff Ltd. The primary factor that sets a minipiano apart is the fact that the action is positioned below the keyboard, allowing an economical use of space.
+The minipiano is a very small upright piano patented by the Brasted brothers in 1934 under the name of their company Eavestaff Ltd. There are factors that make the design of the minipiano different to other forms of piano, including the tuning pins which extend from the front to the back of the instrument.

 History

 The first minipiano brought onto the market in 1934 was known as the ‘Pianette’ model and had an Art Deco appearance which was at the time popular in many different fields of art and design.
 In the fifties another model was sold, and was known as the ‘Royal’ model.

 The minipiano contrasted with existing forms of piano produced in London at the time.
 Relatively small and inexpensive, it enjoyed enormous popularity from the mid-thirties until the fifties.
 As a result, other manufacturers brought similar forms of diminutive piano onto the market to compete with Brasted's design.

 In spite of the name, a minipiano is not a toy piano but is instead a patented alternative designed to compete with larger and heavier instruments.
 The ‘Pianette’ model was the first of its kind.

 The development of the pianoforte included many experiments in the size and layout of the instrument.
 As Hammered Dulcimers developed into Clavichords which in turn influenced the development of the Harpsichord, many sub-families developed as instrument-makers experimented with new techniques and ideas.
 The minipiano was one of these.

 Comparisons have been made between the minipiano and Pape’s ‘Console Piano’ which had been invented more than a hundred years earlier in 1828.
 It apparently shared some characteristics and mechanics which were included in the minipiano but not in other pianos.
 The Eavestaff piano company patented the ‘minipiano’ in the two major forms most widely known today: the ‘Pianette’ and the ‘Royal’.